Lacctoff/aparte/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+First step

+fourth step:
+setup your supabase backend on 'supabase.com'

+5th step:
+Google place search from 59.04mins -
+WE ARE USING THE LIBRARY CALLED REACT GOOGLE PLACER AUTO COMPLETE go to google console to get your api key for the google place auto complete formik